AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-git-connector-import.md

 1. After reviewing the merged content, perform one of the following actions:

     - Use **Accept AEM** to replace the content in the **Result** section entirely with the version from the **AEM** section, keeping your local changes.
     - Use **Accept GIT** to replace the content in the **Result** section entirely with the version from the **GIT** section, keeping the repository changes.

-    - Use **Complete merge** after reviewing and updating the merged version to ensure it contains the content you want to keep.
+**Complete merge** is required regardless of which option you use above.
+Selecting it locks in the current content of **Result** as the resolved version for that file and marks the file as merged.

 After all files containing the conflicts are marked as merged, the **Import all** button is enabled.
 Select **Import all** to complete the process of resolving conflicts.